The Enormously Helpful Tip for Colicky Babies You Likely Have Not Heard Yet! (These colic tips will also help babies, toddlers and adults sleep well!)

 -Take your baby outside at other times during the daylight hours as well.
 10 minutes daily of indirect sunlight on baby’s skin is healthy.

 -These walks outside have the added benefit of lowering parental stress.
 I believe babies feel our stress and so doing what you can to remain as calm as possible even while holding a crying baby can go a long way.

--If you can breastfeed, do it often at dusk and beyond as long as baby is awake.
-Your own melatonin travels to baby through breastmilk to help her sleep.
+-If you can feed with your body (or with milk pumped in the evening), do it often at dusk and later as long as baby is awake.
+Your own melatonin travels to baby through breastmilk to help their sleep.
 This will be more effective if you can keep your own body relaxed, off of phone and TV, and in dim lights or the dark rather than brighter light.